Motiullah Nazish: Career

 Since 1978, Nazish has been engaged in teaching and learning activities.
 He is the principal of Madrasa Makram-ul-Uloom Husainiya, Odia Bazaar, Cuttack.
-From 1981, he has been serving as a government school teacher in Urdu and Persian.
-Currently, he is the Head Molvi (Senior Teacher) at Ravenshaw Collegiate School, Cuttack.
+From 1981 until his retirement in 2018, he served as a government school teacher of Urdu and Persian.
+He was the Head Molvi (Senior Teacher) at Ravenshaw Collegiate School, Cuttack, before retiring in 2018.

-Institutional affiliations

 Nazish is the founding General Secretary of the All Odisha Urdu Teachers Association and one of the founding members of the Odisha Urdu Academy.
 He has also served as a member of the Odisha State Haj Committee and the Odisha State Board of Madrasa Education.
 In addition, he is the Vice President of the Urdu Writers Guild and Jamiat Ulema-e-Odisha (A) and has also served as the General Secretary (Nazim-e-'Umūmi) of Jamiat Ulema-e-Odisha.

 He also established two madrasas in Cuttack, one in Odia Bazaar and the other in Kaisar Nagar.
 He played a pivotal role in establishing the Muslim Welfare Society in CDA (New Cuttack).

-Contributions to Urdu education in Odisha

 Nazish has contributed to curriculum development for Urdu and Persian textbooks from Grade 1 to Grade 10, including grammar and textbooks for the Diploma in Elementary Education.

 His book Aks-e-Baseerat has been included in the Fazil-e-Urdu syllabus of the Odisha State Madrasa Education Board and the +3 (Urdu Honours) curriculum of Utkal University.